Cinema Speculation: Publication

 The book was initially scheduled to be published on October 25, 2022; Cinema Speculation was published by Harper on November 1, 2022.
 It is the second book in a two-book deal Tarantino signed with HarperCollins in 2020.
-Tarantino will promote the book with a nationwide book tour.
+Tarantino promoted the book with a nationwide book tour.
 The book's cover features a photograph of Steve McQueen with director Sam Peckinpah on the set of the 1972 action crime thriller The Getaway.

 Reception

-Cinema Speculation received favorable reviews, with a cumulative "Rave" rating at the review aggregator website Book Marks, based on eleven book reviews from mainstream literary critics.
-The book debuted at number five on The New York Times nonfiction best-seller list for the week ending November 5, 2022.
+Cinema Speculation debuted at number five on The New York Times nonfiction best-seller list for the week ending November 5, 2022.
 Kirkus Reviews gave the book a starred review, writing, "Whether you agree with his assessments or not, he provides the original reporting and insights only a veteran director would notice, and his engaging style makes it impossible to leave an essay without learning something."
 The Daily Telegraph reviewer Jasper Rees gave the book 3 out of 5 stars, writing, "At times it's like leafing through yellowing back issues of Screen International.
 At others you feel Tarantino would have made a brilliant Tinseltown gossip columnist."